Enterprise / Corporate Deployment How-To for IT Administrators

 - ✅ Remove old license-key scripts or GPO assignments; they are no longer used.

-Microsoft Sign-In and Required Permissions
+E) Microsoft Log in and Required Permissions

 To enable this, IT administrators may need to review or approve a small set of identity permissions.
 These permissions allow Office Timeline to verify a user's identity and link their Microsoft account to their Office Timeline seat.